 You may not like this.
 But it’s a fact.
 To get ahead in marketing, you need political savviness.
 You have to know how your business works and how to gather support from others.
 Because otherwise, all you’re going to run into is a wall of pain.

 This brings us to our final alternative “P” of marketing.

 Pain might be a weird thing to think about when it comes to marketing.

 But, think about what good marketing is.
 It’s a way to solve problems for your customers.

 You take away their pain.
 That’s a good thing for the customer.
 That makes them more likely to buy what you’re selling.

 Think about what marketing does for a business.
-It’s about orienting yourself around the needs of the customer, so you grow your sales with them.
+It’s about orienting yourself around customer needs to grow sales.
 Growing sales takes away a lot of pain from your business.

 Conclusion - the alternative 4Ps

-Yeh, so you’re unlikely to find these alternative 4Ps of marketing in any text books.
-But take it from us, these are all good additional tools to think about as you do marketing.
+Yeah, so you’re unlikely to find these alternative 4Ps of marketing in any textbooks.
+But take it from us that these are all good additional tools to boost your marketing thinking.